ICRAR/daliuge/docs/development/app_development/eagle_app_integration.rst

 The **positional** flag indicates that this parameter is a positional argument on a command line, and will be added to the command line without a prefix.

-Component Parameters vs. Application Parameters
+Component Parameters vs. Application Arguments
-"""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""

 There are two different types of parameter that can be specified on a component.
-These two types are: Component Parameter (cparam) and Application Parameter (aparam).
-Component parameters are intended to direct the behaviour of the DALiuGE component itself, while Application parameters are intended to direct the application underneath the component.
-For example, a component may have Component Parameter describing the number of CPUs to be used for execution, but a application parameter for the arguments on the command line for the component.
+These two types are: Component Parameter and Application Argument.
+Component parameters are intended to direct the behaviour of the DALiuGE component itself, while Application arguments are intended to direct the application underneath the component.
+For example, a component may have Component Parameter describing the number of CPUs to be used for execution, but a application argument for the arguments on the command line for the component.

-The two types of parameters use different keywords (cparam vs. aparam), as shown in the example below.
+The two types of parameters use different keywords (ComponentParameter vs. ApplicationArgument), as shown in the example below.

 .. code-block:: python

-  # @param[in] cparam/start_frequency Start Frequency/500/Integer/readwrite/False//False/
+  # @param start_frequency Start Frequency/500/Integer/ComponentParameter/readwrite//False/False/
   #     \~English the start frequency to read from
-  * @param[in] aparam/method Method/mean/Select/readwrite/False/mean,median/False/
+  * @param method Method/mean/Select/ApplicationArgument/readwrite/mean,median/False/False/
   *     \~English The method used for averaging